 GMS Finance is a Maryland corporation formed on February 8, 2012, and structured as an externally managed, non-diversified closed-end investment company.
 On May 2, 2013, GMS Finance filed its election to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (together with the rules and regulations promulgated thereunder, the "Investment Company Act").
-GMS Finance intends to be treated, and intends to comply with the requirements to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), commencing with its taxable year ended December 31, 2013.
+GMS Finance has elected to be treated, and intends to comply with the requirements to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), commencing with its taxable year ended December 31, 2013.

 GMS Finance's investment objective is to generate current income and capital appreciation primarily through debt investments in U.S. middle market companies with approximately \$10 million to \$100 million of earnings before interest, taxes, depreciation and amortization ("EBITDA").
 GMS Finance seeks to achieve its investment objective by investing primarily in first lien senior secured and unitranche loans to private U.S. middle market companies that are, in many cases, controlled by private equity investment firms ("Middle Market Senior Loans").
 Depending on market conditions, GMS Finance expects that between 70% and 80% of the value of its assets, including the amount of any borrowings for investment purposes, will be invested in Middle Market Senior Loans, with the balance invested in higher-yielding investments, which may include middle market junior loans such as corporate mezzanine loans, equity co-investments, broadly syndicated first lien senior secured loans and second lien loans, high-yield bonds, structured finance obligations and/or other opportunistic investments.
+GMS Finance expects that the composition of its portfolio will change over time given Carlyle GMS Investment Management L.L.C.'s (the "Investment Adviser") view on, among other things, the economic and credit environment (including with respect to interest rates) in which the Company is operating.